csgong/blog/source/other/work-backup/onluou-work-list.md

 For IE,you can use `new Date(2015,1,1)` or date.setUTCFullYear(2105,1,1) and date.setUTCHours(0, 0, 0, 0) as same;

 ## 5. Fires the input event when a input field with placeholder
-Bind event after setting placeholder.
+Bind event before setting placeholder.